-The vast majority of particles are localized to the air-water interfaces prepared with sample incubation times on the order of 1 s on the grid are within 5-10 nm of an air-water interface (ie. are characterized by B2, B3, or B4 in Table 2).
+The primary result gleaned from over 1,000 single particle tomograms of over 50 different grid/sample preparations is that the vast majority of all particles (approximately 90%) are local to an air-water interface.
+As shown in Table 1, Table 2, Figure 4, and the Videos, most particles prepared with sample incubation times on the order of 1 second on the grid are within 5-10 nm of an air-water interface (ie. are characterized by B2, B3, or B4 in Table 2).
 This observation implies that most particles, not only in this study but in cryoEM single particle studies as a whole, are adsorbed to an air-water interface.